College Policies and Notices

 • Campus Safety Escorts are available during evening hours to escort students safely to their car.
 Please call (909) 274-4555.

-• Blue emergency telephone towers located throughout the campus and parking lots access the Police and Campus Safety Department immediately for assistance.
+• Blue emergency telephone towers, located throughout the campus and parking lots, grant immediate access to the Police and Campus Safety Department for assistance.

 • Call 911 for any emergency.
 Be prepared to identify your exact location.
 The Police and Campus Safety Department can be reached at (909) 274-4555.

-• The Office of Title IX and EEO Programs in Human Resources at (909) 274-4225 provides unlawful discrimination complaint procedures and resolutions.
+• The Office of Title IX & EEO Programs, located in Human Resources, provides unlawful discrimination complaint procedures and resolutions and can be contacted at (909) 274-5249.

 Smoking on Campus

 Mt.
 San Antonio College is committed to providing a safe and healthy environment for its students, employees, and visitors.
 Smoking of any kind, including use of electronic devices and all uses of tobacco and tobacco products, are prohibited on all property and in all indoor and outdoor spaces owned, leased, licensed, or otherwise controlled by the College, and in all College-owned and leased vehicles.
 Compliance of this policy is required by students, employees, and visitors.
+For additional information, including cessation programs and resources, visit www.mtsac.edu/smokefree.
 The College also retains the right to issue citations and fines per California Government Code Section 7597.1.
 (BP 3565, AP 3565)

 Student Grievance Process